TomMunoz3772/electroacPy/README.md

 You'll also need to install OpenCL drivers, which you'll find [here](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-cpu-runtime-for-opencl-applications-with-sycl-support.html) for windows users.
 Linux users can follow the **OpenCL** section from [bempp-cl installation guide](https://bempp.com/installation.html).

 # Modules
+This toolbox is divided into multiple sub-modules.

 ## electroacPy

-The `electroacPy` module is a comprehensive toolkit for prototyping loudspeaker systems using both Lumped Element Method (LEM) and Boundary Element Method (BEM) approaches.
-It offers capabilities to design filters and crossover networks, making loudspeaker system development more efficient and effective.
+The `electroacPy` module is a toolkit for prototyping loudspeaker systems using Lumped Element Method (LEM).
+It is also a set of wrappers for bempp-cl to solve acoustic radiation problems using Boundary Elements.
+It offers capabilities to design filters and crossover networks.

 ## generalToolbox

-The `generalToolbox` module provides a set of versatile tools that simplify various tasks related to electroacoustics and data manipulation.
-It offers functions to compute gains, manipulate arrays and point clouds, as well as loading UFF files (acceleration data) and directivities saved as CSV files.
+The `generalToolbox` module provides a set of tools that simplify various tasks related to electroacoustics and data manipulation.
+It offers functions to compute gains, manipulate arrays and point clouds, plot frequency-response functions, as well as loading UFF files (acceleration data) and directivities saved as CSV files.

 ## bempp-cl
 From [bempp-cl website](https://bempp.com):